kambi-sportsbook-widgets/widget-offering-module/README.md

 > The offering module is used as an interface for widgets and applications using the Kambi Offering API.

+## Kambi Offering API

+The documentation for the API is accessible on: https://e1-api.kambi.com/offering/v2018/docs/#/docs/intro/overview

 ## Development

 ```bash